It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 In most circumstances, if you ever have perfect prediction, or even near perfect prediction, the usual issues are that you have either asked a rather obvious/easy question of your data (e.g., predicting whether an image is of a human or a car), or have accidentally included the target in your features (or a combination of them) in some way.↩︎

-Some models such as the tree approaches outlined in Section 10.6 can directly predict categorical targets, but we still like and even prefer converting it to something like a probability.↩︎
+Some models, such as the tree approaches outlined in Section 10.6, can directly predict categorical targets, but we still like, and often prefer using a probability.↩︎

 Some not as familiar with R should be aware that tibbles are a type of data frame.
 The name distinguishes them from the standard data frame, and they have some additional features that make them more user friendly.↩︎